DimitriPalmer22/Relapse-Code-Documentation/_temp/03-07 Behavior Overhaul.md

 - The brain checks a series of variables to determine the different *behavior States*

 ### Behavior State:
-- A set of conditions (To determine )
+- A set of conditions (To determine if the state )